 I research software for computer-aided design.
 In this connection, whenever I talk to my students about design software I often use the i-device as the modern metaphor for inquiry, ideation, instruction, interaction, interchange, interface, and not least, information.
 It is the harbinger of change and quite possibly the symbol of present-day instant gratification.
 The i-device appears to allow people to work seamlessly and simultaneously with multiple technologies towards a single collective task.
-Prior to its advent, each individual technology was largely employed for specialized concerns; whereas now, seemingly disparate technologies work well together with what I term high i-factor.
-There are, of course, technologies that have and may always have a low i-factor; and others about which we remain unsure.
+Prior to its advent, each individual technology was largely employed for specialized concerns; whereas now, seemingly disparate technologies that have and may always have a low i-factor; and others about which we remain unsure.
 Design research has many that fall into this last category.

 Computer-aided design software has wide appeal.
 Much of this appeal has to do with the fact that most modeling software deal with geometry and shape manipulation, with some offering an added ability to create design information models.
 Design for use, fabrication, or construction requires renderings, performance analyses in a multitude of domains, for example, lighting, energy, acoustics, fluid flow, materials and sustainability; or surface deconstruction for fabrication.
 They require software with specialized (that is, less) appeal.
-Combining the two has cost considerations-representation cost, interchange cost, process cost, Moreover, the costs integration cost and so on. would be disproportionately skewed towards higher costs designs.
+Combining the two has cost considerations-representation cost, interchange cost, process cost, integration cost and so on.
+Moreover, the costs would be disproportionately skewed towards higher costs designs.
 That is, performance software currently has a low i-factor if one considers a larger client (or designer) base.
 To work seamlessly together, to integrate multivariate requirements we would have to readdress issues pertaining to design representation, design information and/or design processes.
 Figure 1 is illustrative of agents and entities in a design process.
-It is also suggestive of the sorts of problems and models worth exploring, for instance, compositional explorations of geometry; formal and functional explorations via parametric design, design patterns and physics-based simulation; and physical manifestations through element decomposition, fabrication and/or assembly.
+It is also suggestive of the sorts of problems and models worth exploring,